 Patients with special risks including diabetes, previous eye trauma, surgery or high blood pressure will require an eye exam more frequently.
 If you have a family history of glaucoma, you should also see an eye doctor more often because you may be at risk and the doctor can stay on top of it to help maintain the health of your vision and its accuracy.
 The same applies to patients who have a visually demanding occupation, wear contact lenses, eyeglasses or are currently taking prescription drugs because these factors can affect a person’s vision and may have side effects related directly to the eyes.

-Eye exams should never be neglected and the right eye doctor will schedule appointments for you regularly to ensure you maintain perfect vision that is very healthy.
+Eye exams should never be neglected and the right eye doctor will schedule appointments for you regularly to ensure you maintain the perfect vision that is very healthy.
 If you are in the Surrey area and want an optometrist you can trust, contact JC Optical & Hearing today!